ARE YOU IN BUSINESS?

 There’s nothing like a forensic investigation of your organisation’s waste to tell you what’s really happening!

 Check out the Sustainable Business Network for resources and advice.
-The “Pathway to Sustainability Resource Sheet” includes steps to creating a waste policy and carrying out an audit.
+The “SBN Carbon Calculator Resource Sheet” provides a useful overview, as does this article on calculating and reducing your company’s carbon footprint.

 Locally, Sustainable Whanganui Services (SWS) has undertaken 11 business waste audits within diverse organisations in the Whanganui region: